LibraryOfCongress/citizen-dj/README.md

    -props "duration,samples,phrases"
 ```

-Now we find a subset of 4,096 samples by selecting the phrases that sound the most musical (using the `clarity` feature):
+Now we find a subset of 4,096 samples (for a 64 x 64 grid) by selecting the phrases that sound the most musical (using the `clarity` feature):

 ```
 python3 phrases_subset.py \